rflynn/circumnavigation/README.txt

 		The Spanish Inquisition was ongoing, explains ethnocentrism, intolerence and torture Columbus had just discovered the Carribean only a generation before 1519–21: Hernán Cortés leads the Spanish conquest of Mexico.
+	The natives' POV
-	Magellan's love for Christianity and for king and country and his overall passion and boldness contrast the repeated, cold dismissal by Manuel
+		Europeans claim to have 'discovered' these islands... show the anchoring of Armada de Molucca from the perspective of a Chinese merchant Philippines had been doing business with Arabs, Indians and Chinese for centuries Magellan's love for Christianity and for king and country and his overall passion and boldness contrast the repeated, cold dismissal by Manuel
 	The insane value of cloves and spices: compare/contrast human life, gold, narcotics, etc.